JetBrains/amper/docs/Documentation.md

 ## Gradle-based projects

-The current Amper implementation is Gradle-based.
-You need a `settings.gradle.kts` file in the project root:
+The current Amper implementation is Gradle-based and is tested with Gradle 8.1.
+You need a `settings.gradle.kts` file and a `gradle/wrapper/` folders in the project root:
-plugin:
 ```
+|-gradle/...
 |-src/
 |  |-...
 |-module.yaml